 City Hall & Love Park

-Begin your 12 hours in Philadelphia by sightseeing at Philadelphia’s City Hall.
+Begin a day in Philadelphia by sightseeing at Philadelphia’s City Hall.
 City Hall is the largest masonry-constructed building in the world!
 There was an iceskating rink set up in front of the building and a lot of families around enjoying the pleasant February weather when I visited!

 Did you know?